BHASVIC-BEN/BHASVIC-BEN/README.md

 ### About me
-Computer Science and Computing teaching at BHASVIC college
+Head of Computer Science at BHASVIC college

 ### How to reach me
 Please contact via Teams chat